Students Admission - Terms and Conditions

 - The School will not accept any part payment of any Instalment - whatever be the reason.

 - Any excess pocket money due to the School after a term should be paid immediately along with the 2nd Instalment of Annual School Fee.

-- Short Messages from School – The School regularly sends messages and reminders to all parents.
-Parents are therefore
+15. Short Messages from School – The School regularly sends messages and reminders to all parents.
+Parents are therefore advised to:

 - Regularly check their mobile phone in-box for SMSs from School.
 In case you do not receive any message from School for more than a week, immediately lodge a complaint directly with the School Registrar or with the Executive Secretary to the Director through the 'Anusandhaan' Web-portal.
 Parent should mention the phone number - on the last page of the student registration form - to which all important information and notices from the School should be reaching.

 - Parents should not subscribe to DND services that block bulk messages sent from the School.